 When measuring the distance, be sure to take into account important factors such as bends and corners around the house, vertical rise, and thickness of the walls.

-The installation manual included with your system will contain complete details regarding when additional refrigerant is needed and how much will need to be added.
+The installation manual included with your system will contain complete details regarding when additional refrigerant is needed and how much must be added.

 You want your system to run trouble-free and at peak performance for years to come.
 Here at eComfort.com we painstakingly source the best products from trusted manufacturers to make sure the line set you purchase will be the highest quality that's made to last.

 Our line sets and accessories are made out of copper and manufactured to last longer due to a special heat-treating process called annealing that allows the metal to flex without kinking or breaking and are backed by a manufacturer warranty for up to 5 years.

 They also feature flared ends for easier installation that don't require brazing, cutting installation time and costs.
 Finally, they come with at least 1/2" of insulation that is UL listed for weather resistance and is rated for smoke and fire, making them safer.